-Wildlife veterinarians are licensed animal health professionals that are trained to treat a variety of wildlife species.
-Wildlife vets treat mammals, birds, and reptiles.
-They may work either in a veterinary office setting or the field.
+Wildlife veterinarians are licensed animal health professionals who specialize in treating many different types of wildlife, including birds, amphibians, reptiles, and mammals.
+They may work either in a veterinary office setting or in the field.

 Wildlife veterinarians often work in conjunction with wildlife rehabilitators at a rehabilitation facility.
 They also must be able to interact and communicate effectively with veterinary technicians, wildlife officials, and members of the public.

-It is not unusual for vets to work some nights, weekends, and holidays.
-Some wildlife veterinarians have schedules that involve “on call” time for treating emergency cases, and it is not uncommon for vets to put in 50 hours of work (or more) per week.
+It's common for vets to work some nights, weekends, and holidays.
+Some wildlife veterinarians have schedules that involve “on call” time for treating emergency cases, and it's common for vets to put in 50 hours of work (or more) per week.

 Vets may work primarily as small animal, equine, or large animal vets and combine that career path with wildlife work.
 Some wildlife vets choose to work exclusively with exotic animals or native wildlife species.

 Wildlife vets may find work in veterinary pharmaceutical sales, the military, government organizations, research facilities or labs, wildlife rehabilitation centers, zoological parks, museums, aquariums, or academic institutions as professors or biology teachers educating wildlife interns.

 Veterinarians who are board certified in a particular specialty area (e.g., ophthalmology, oncology, surgery, etc.) can expect to pull in higher salaries due to their extensive experience and education.

 All wildlife veterinarians graduate with a Doctor of Veterinary Medicine (DVM) degree, which they earn by completing a demanding course of study that covers both small and large animal species.